universal-ctags/ctags/docs/internal.rst

 Managing regular expression parsers (TBW)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Ghost kind in regex parser
+Ghost kind in regex parser (TBW)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..
 TODO: Q: what is the point of documenting this?
-	from comment on #2916: I must explain the ghost kind.
+	from comment on #2916: I (@masatake) must explain the ghost kind. from comment on #2916:
+		I (@masatake) found I must explain "placeholder tag".
+The ghost kind is useful for fill the find field of the placeholder tag.
+I will write about the Ghost kind when I write about the placeholder tag.
+I will write about the placeholder tag when I write about Optscript.

 	If a whitespace is used as a kind letter, it is never printed when ctags is called with ``--list-kinds`` option.
 This kind is automatically assigned to an empty name pattern.

 	Normally you don't need to know this.